Full-Time Enrollment Requirement

 Summer enrollment may or may not be required—it depends on your situation.
-You are not required to register for classes during the summer unless:
+You are required to register for classes during the summer if:

 - You will begin a new program of study or return to study after a leave of absence or suspension during the Summer Term.

-- Degree Students: If your immigration document was issued to begin in late May, you must register for at least 12 credits over the entire Summer Term.
+- Degree Students: If your begin a new program in the summer and your immigration document was issued to begin in late May, you must register for at least 12 credits over the entire Summer Term.
 If your immigration document was issued to begin in late June or early July, you must register for at least 8 credits.
 (Graduate students may register for fewer credit hours only if they are certified full time by their academic department.)